Mahasweta-usc/NLP4GOV/README.md

 This preserves valuable information by identifying the exact individuals, groups or organizational instruments associated with different activities and contexts.
 Anaphora Resolution is recommended as a precursor preprocessing step to policy texts.

-**Input** : main.csv file where rows are passages/sections of policy documents (Best practice : language models have text limits.
-For best results, limit passages to 4 - 5 sentences.
+**Input** : main.csv file where rows are passages/sections of policy documents under a column "document" <br/>
+(Best practice : language models have text limits.
+Limit these passages to 4 - 5 sentences.
 For even longer documents, break them down to such appropriate segments in each .csv row)

-**Output** : All individual sentences from the policy documents/sections after their anaphora resolution
+**Output** : All individual institutional statements from the policy documents/sections after their anaphora resolution (under column "raw institutional statement") .

 **Example** : After anaphora resolution, it becomes clear and specific that "them" in the policy refers to Podling websites